ZoneMinder/mlapi/README.md

 Containerized Fork
 ==================
 themoosman maintains a containerized fork of this [repo](https://github.com/themoosman/mlapi).
 This fork runs as a container and has been refactored to a WSGI (NGINX + Gunicorn + Flask) application.
 Please **do not** post questions about his containerized fork here.
-Please post issues in this fork.
+Please post issues in his fork.

 Install
 =======